 Workers in the big houses, called aristocrats/mansions/servants were given the day off/day on/day from to go to church with their masters/families/pets.

 As time went on, Mothering Sunday also became a time to celebrate mothers/fathers/homes and children would give gifts/jobs/food to their friends/mothers/teachers.
-This turned into a secular celebrate/celebrity/celebration of Mother’s Day and the tradition/traditional/trade of gift-giving was born, joining the two celebrations together.
+This turned into a secular celebrate/celebrity/celebration of Mother’s Day and the tradition/traditional/trade of gift-giving was born, joining the two celebrations together in one special day.

 Many people now think Mother’s Day and Mothering Sunday is/are the same/sane/different celebration, but they were originally two similar/separate/identical days.